 Following the death of Much Wenlock’s own curate, the wonderfully named T Dennison Tinklar, the curacy was given to Roger Atcherley.
 The first christening to be carried out by Roger in this new role took place on 22 August 1819.
 He performed all of the next 42 baptisms at Much Wenlock, up to 3 May 1820.
 During that period Roger also conducted six weddings and 33 funerals at that place.
 The curacy of the parish then went to the Rev F Parsons.

 Roger performed a few more baptisms at Much Wenlock, from 25 Aug to 8 October 1820, but did so as the Curate of Hughley – a position he had retained throughout his Much Wenlock curacy and continued with for some months thereafter, into 1821.
 The baptism he performed at Hughley on 19 August 1821 was however Roger’s last.
 He died, at home in Much Wenlock, 8 days later on 27 August, and was buried at the parish church on the 30th of that month.

 On 23 October 1821, the now widowed Mary Atcherley of Wenlock completed the form “Required for placing on the Pension, the Widow of an Officer who died on Half Pay.”
-With that document, she provided proof of her marriage to Roger Atcherley, his death, his burial, and also the cause of his death: a letter from the surgeon who attended Roger stated that he died of “Dropsy of the Chest”.
+Along with that document, she provided proof of her marriage to Roger Atcherley, his death, his burial, and also the cause of his death: a letter from the surgeon who attended Roger stated that he died of “Dropsy of the Chest”.
 This condition, also known as hydrothorax, was one which developed gradually and often caused no problems until the build-up of fluid in the chest became so great that it caused breathing difficulties.